devleaks/golfleague/common/docs/guide/Index.md

 Yii Golf League is a web application designed to organize golf leagues and includes

--   Match, tournament, and seasons scheduling,
+-   Round, tournament, and seasons scheduling,

 -   Registrations to competitions,